-4.14 Comprehensive Income (Loss)
+4.14 Comprehensive Income (loss)

 Total comprehensive income comprises all components of profit or loss and other comprehensive income.
-Other comprehensive income includes items such as gains and losses from translating the financial statements of a foreign operation, gains and losses on re-measuring available-for-sale financial assets and the effective portion of gains and losses on hedging instruments in a cash flow hedge.
+Other comprehensive income includes changes in revaluation surplus, actuarial gains and losses on defined benefit plans, gains and losses from translating the financial statements of a foreign operation, gains and losses on remeasuring available-for-sale financial assets and the effective portion of gains and losses on hedging instruments in a cash flow hedge.